 Controlling costs as opportunity knocks

-As reported in January, pub and restaurant businesses over Christmas 2018 saw like-for-like sales increase by 4.1% on the previous year; however, recent times have seen rising costs driven by factors like a higher minimum wage and the price of utilities.
+As reported in January, pub and restaurant businesses over Christmas 2018 saw like-for-like sales increase by 4.1% on the previous year; however, a recent report found that rising costs were driven by factors like a higher minimum wage and the price of utilities.
 To that end, whatever size your hospitality business is, Christmas 2019 should be a great opportunity to maximise your profits, but twinned with the need for your budget to be as efficient as possible to guarantee competitiveness.

 Preparation is king in this case.
 You will most likely have been planning for the Christmas rush since summer, so now is the time to review all the measures that you’ve put in place.
 As payroll hit nearly 30% of turnover in 2018, it’s vital that your staffing costs are under control; ensure that your staff are consistently booked over your planned shifts, with appropriate numbers to respond to the highs and lows in demand.
 Understaffing can result in overstretched teams which can’t guarantee safe workplaces, potentially leading to poor reviews and fines, while overstaffing leads to a waste in budget and a disengaged team.
 In terms of stock, look at prior years to see which dishes and drinks sold particularly well; you’ll want to maintain a balance, not having too much perishable stock and wasting money, and not being short on the goods which sell, depriving you of profits.
 Lastly, be realistic when it comes to your budget; ensure you’ve accurately factored in last minute expenses and late supplier payments, or else you won’t be starting the year with the best information – or financial outlook.